$R$-matrices and Hamiltonian Structures for Certain Lax Equations: Hamiltonian structures for the two-component BKP hierarchy

 Let

 then the dispersionless two-component BKP hierarchy is defined as

-where $\al(z)\in\{p(z), \hat{p}(z)\}$.
-Here we use the subscripts $\pm$ to stand for the projections of a series in $\cH^\pm$ to its nonnegative and negative part respectively.
+where $\al(z)=p(z), \hat{p}(z)$.
+Here the subscripts ``$\pm$'' stand for the projections of a series in $z$ to its nonnegative and negative part respectively.
 Recall that the hierarchy \eqref{d2BKP} was first written down by Takasaki \cite{Ta} as the hierarchy underlying the D-type topological Landau-Ginzburg models.

 Introduce the coupled Lie algebra $\mathfrak{H}=\cH^-\times\cH^+$, which is equipped with an inner product